commsor/titanoboa/README.md

 which means the server started successfully.
 By default the server and the GUI will start on port 3000 so you can open http://localhost:3000 in your browser to access it.

+Now you can go ahead and try to create a [sample workflow](https://github.com/mikub/titanoboa/wiki/Getting-Started-with-GUI).

 ### Prerequisites
 Java 8 JRE or JDK and higher.
 Almost all of the functionality works on Java 7 and higher, however Java Lambda support has been tested only on Java 8.